MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 :::image type="content" source="media/azure-benefits/cluster.png" alt-text="Architecture":::

-Turning on Azure Benefits initiates the service to run on your Azure Stack HCI cluster:
+Turning on Azure Benefits starts the service running on your Azure Stack HCI cluster:

 - On every server, HciSvc obtains a certificate from Azure, and securely stores it within an enclave on the server.